Treasury is a Proud White Ribbon Accredited Workplace

 - Indigenous women and girls are 35 times more likely than the wider female population to be hospitalised due to family violence.

 In recognition of the national issue of family violence and violence against women in the community, Treasury worked alongside the Department of Premier and Cabinet and the Department of Police, Fire and Emergency Management to implement the White Ribbon Workplace Accreditation program.
-This anti- violence initiative was aimed at encouraging individuals to take an active role in promoting a positive workplace culture.
-The Accreditation Program was a great opportunity to revise internal policies and procedures that aimed to assist in the prevention of violence against women and to equip staff with the necessary knowledge and skills to recognise and appropriately act when violence against women does occur.
+This anti- violence initiative is aimed at encouraging individuals to take an active role in promoting a positive workplace culture.
+The Accreditation Program is a great opportunity to revise internal policies and procedures that aimed to assist in the prevention of violence against women and to equip staff with the necessary knowledge and skills to recognise and appropriately act when violence against women does occur.

-The Secretary of Treasury, Tony Ferrall, was the overall sponsor of the White Ribbon program within Treasury and believed that by undertaking the Accreditation Program, Treasury would be taking an important step towards changing the cultural views across the Tasmanian State Service and society more generally.
+The Secretary of Treasury, Tony Ferrall, is the overall sponsor of the White Ribbon program within Treasury and believes that by undertaking the Accreditation Program, Treasury is taking an important step towards changing the cultural views across the Tasmanian State Service and society more generally.
 White Ribbon has identified that workplaces like Treasury, which take active steps to stop violence against women, may experience a number of benefits to the staff and the organisation including:

 - being a leader and driver of social change to strengthen gender equality and stop violence against women;